 The BUILT module focuses on housing, public spaces, buildings and mobility which are the domains constituting the physical dimension of WHO’s age-friendly environments.
-It is acknowledged that the built environment largely influences our health and wellbeing and, if proper, it can keep us healthy and independent for longer.
+Undoubtedly, the built environment largely influences our health and wellbeing and, where it is properly implemented, it can keep us healthy and independent for longer.
 This is vital in view of the growing numbers of older people across Europe, who are particularly vulnerable to low quality physical environment.
-The safer, more comfortable, smart and easy to maintain the built environment is, the more people will be able to remain healthy, meaning more savings in social and health care.
-In this sense apart from focusing on purely physical dimension the BUILT module will also pay attention to healthcare, social care and health.
+The safer, more comfortable, smarter and easier-to-maintain the built environment is, the more people will be able to remain healthy, meaning more savings in social and health care.
+In this sense apart from focusing on purely physical dimensions, the BUILT module will also pay attention to healthcare, social care and health.

-The module provides basic information what are the main barriers for such people both in their apartments and in public spaces including public buildings.
+The module provides basic information about the main barriers for such people both in their apartments and in public spaces including public buildings.
 It also contains underlying rules of design for age-friendly and smart healthy physical environments and common mistakes in the design for the older people.

-A high number of accidents among older people take place at home, where they spend most of their time.
-Thus, improving housing quality and standard to be better adjusted to the needs of the older residents is vital.
-It will have a positive impact on their longer staying healthy and independent.
+A significant number of accidents among older people take place at home, where they spend most of their time.
+Thus, it is vital that housing quality and standards are improved to make them well-aligned to the needs of older residents.
+It will have a positive impact on their ability to stay healthy and independent longer.

-The module focuses on three basic features which should characterise age-friendly housing: safety, comfort and easy maintenance.
+The module focuses on three basic features, which should characterise age-friendly housing: safety, comfort and easy maintenance.
 For each of the features, recommendations are to be developed.
-The aim of the module is to produce a training package comprising all these recommendations.
+The aim of the module is to produce a training package comprising all of these recommendations.

 Public spaces and buildings